OpenACC/openacc-best-practices-guide/06-Loops.markdown

 how the loops are mapped to the underlying hardware.

 It's tempting to begin tuning the loops before all of the data locality has been expressed in the code.
-Because PCIe copies are frequently the limiter to application performance on the current generation of accelerators the performance impact of tuning a particular loop may be too difficult to measure until data locality has been optimized.
-For this reason the best practice is to wait to optimize particular loops until after all of the data locality has been expressed in the code, reducing the PCIe transfer time to a minimum.
+However, because data copies are frequently the limiter to application performance on the current generation of accelerators the performance impact of tuning a particular loop may be too difficult to measure until data locality has been optimized.
+For this reason the best practice is to wait to optimize particular loops until after all of the data locality has been expressed in the code, reducing the data transfer time to a minimum.

 Efficient Loop Ordering
 -----------------------